12 Fun Ways to Reuse Plastic Bottles

 4. Coin purse

-For this fun craft project, we once again use the flower shape found at the bottom of plastic bottles.
+For this fun craft project, you again take advantage of the flower shape at the bottom of plastic bottles.

 Join two plastic bottoms with the help of a zipper closure to create a special coin purse.